History of Mauritania: 1984 to present

-In August 2019, Mohamed Ould Ghazouani was sworn in as Mauritania’s tenth president since its independence from France in 1960.
+In August 2019, former General Mohamed Ould Ghazouani was sworn in as Mauritania’s tenth president since its independence from France in 1960.
 His predecessor Mohamed Ould Abdel Aziz ruled the country for 10 years.
 The ruling party Union for the Republic (UPR) was founded by Aziz in 2009.

+In December 2023, former president Mohamed Ould Abdel Aziz was arrested and sentenced to 5 years in prison for corruption.

+In June 2024, President Ghazouani was re-elected for a second term.